Praneesh-Sharma/FoodieSpot-Agent/README.md

 - **Python 3.8+**: Ensure Python is installed on your system.
 - **PostgreSQL**: A running PostgreSQL server for the database.
-- **Groq API Key**: Required for intent extraction via the Grok API.
+- **Groq API Key**: Required for intent extraction via the Groq API.
 - **Virtual Environment**: Recommended to manage dependencies.

 ## Setup Instructions